Smart businesses are seeing the value of Facebook and want to know how to grow your Facebook Page.

 All of these skills are also necessary in basketball.
 So my podcasts reflect me.
 No nonsense, straight, practical talk on social media and business marketing.
 I’m a student of the game of basketball from coaching my kids teams, to watching high school, college and pro basketball, I love to watch, learn, adapt, and coach others implementing the best strategies to help them improve.
 I bring this over to social media marketing and business consulting for digital success.
 I firmly believe that the “game” of social media marketing is in full swing and savvy marketers need to stop at “halftime” and take 20 minutes to reflect on the “first half”.
 Then, based on the learning’s and insights gained in each “Halftime Mike Podcast“, go out and execute the things learned to achieve success!

 Are you keeping up with the latest Facebook changes and features?
 It’s critical that Facebook Page managers take time to regularly audit their Page and ensure that they are not missing out on new features.
+It's the only way to Grow your Facebook Page.

 This Facebook Page Check-up List outlines 7 key items to review to help maximize your Page’s potential.